Gluglug X60 Laptop now certified to Respect Your Freedom

 "The Gluglug X60 laptop is a major victory for computer users and supporters of the Free BIOS campaign.
 Not only has Gluglug produced a 100% free version of Coreboot that carries freedom to each user, but it has made it easy and fun to install updates, which in my experience, make real and noticeable improvements to the operation of the laptop.
 I also found that despite the hardware being a few years old, the Gluglug X60 remains a durable machine that is more than capable of running modern GNU/Linux distro," added Joshua Gay, the licensing & compliance manager who heads-up the FSF's RYF certification program.

-Francis Rowe of Gluglug issued the following statement:
+Leah Woods of Gluglug issued the following statement:

 Gluglug is very proud to have achieved RYF certification and we will always try to exceed the requirements.
 The mission of Gluglug is to promote free software in a practical way by making it easy to find a system built for total freedom.
 With the X60 laptops sold through the site you get everything: free boot program, free operating system, free drivers, free applications.
 The machines also come pre-fitted with a new 802.11n wireless card that is fully compatible with free software.